-A character gets in a car, or similar vehicle for long-to-medium-distance trips, but the trip doesn't even leave the street.
-Usually a comedy trope, as it's really hard to have a legitimate dramatic reason for it, unless a character is Too Important to Walk.
+A character gets in a car, or similar vehicle designed/intended for medium-to-long-distance trips, but the trip doesn't even leave the street.
+Usually a comedy trope, as it's really hard to have a legitimate dramatic reason for it unless a character is Too Important to Walk.

-There was an advertisement for the lottery that had a man kiss his wife goodbye from his car as he went "to work", he drove around his circular driveway to pick up his check from the mailbox, then drove back.
-After being about 10 seconds around the driveway, she asks "How was your day?"
+- There was an advertisement for the lottery that had a man kiss his wife goodbye from his car as he went "to work."
+He drove around his circular driveway to pick up his check from the mailbox, then drove back and greeted his wife, who asked, "How was your day?"

-In Toy Story 2, Al lives in an apartment right across the street from his toy store, and still drives there.
+- In Toy Story 2, Al lives in an apartment right across the street from his toy store and still drives there.
 And he gripes all the way about having to drive to work on a Saturday!
 In the audio commentary, the creators mention that originally they placed his apartment halfway across town, which naturally would have complicated the plot.
 On the other hand, there were concerns that having him live directly opposite was "too convenient", until they realized they could make a joke out of it.

 Navin: Thanks for the company.
 I hope I can repay you someday!

 - The opening to The Gods Must Be Crazy shows a middle-class woman using their car to post a letter in the mailbox just down the street.

 - In The Diamond Arm the protagonist supposedly visiting a bakery on a taxi (in USSR, no less) is vaguely suspected by his nosy house-manager — after all, he got a broken arm, not a leg.
 But that's just a very clumsy cover-up for meeting with a police operative.